Adam5Wu/micronucleus/USBExport.md

   read [author's blog](https://cpldcpu.wordpress.com/2014/03/02/interrupt-free-v-usb/) for details.
   - Probably the most notable side-effect is, you cannot use millis() to get time (because it leverages a timer interrupt to track time).
-This is solvable because the interrupt-free USB polling mechanism tracks (approximated) time on the order of micro-seconds, and I have exposed the information to the user program.
+This is solvable because the interrupt-free USB polling mechanism tracks (approximated) time on the order of micro-seconds, and I have exposed this information to the user program.
   See [code example](examples/DigisparkMouseLite) for details.
 * Callback workflow must be used, instead of active probe
   - Due to the disable of interrupt, USB data lines have to be constantly monitored.
 So instead of letting user program